ibm-cloud-docs/CDN/faqs.md

 ## What is the largest file size that can be delivered via Akamai CDN?

 Attempts to retrieve or deliver files larger than 1.8GB will receive a `403 Access Forbidden` response.

+## What are the rules for Bucket names?

+Bucket names:
+  * must be at least 1 character
+  * can be no more than 199 characters long
+  * can contain letters (both uppercase and lowercase letters are allowed), numbers, and hyphens
+  * must **not** be formatted as an IP address (for example, 127.0.0.1)
+  * **cannot** start with a period (.)
+  * can end with a period (.)
+  * Only one period (.) is allowed between labels (for example, my..ibmcloud.bucket is not allowed).

+**NOTE**: Although uppercase letters and periods can pass validation, we suggest always using DNS-compliant Bucket names.

+## Can compression be enabled on Akamai CDN?

+Content Compression is enabled in Akamai CDN by default, for text/html, text/css & application/x-javascript files.